pnts/methodandmatter/source/writing/essays/the-coaching-leadership-style.html.md

 - Less stress
 - Deeper capacity to be with uncertainty and ambiguity

-The CLS consists of two tracks — self development and the development of others.
+The CLS consists of two tracks&mdash;self development and the development of others.
 For a leader to be effective as a coach they must also engage in their own developmental work bringing self-awareness, reflection, and new actions to their own way of being in the world and relating with others.
 Because of this, it is also the most self-reflective of the leadership styles.

 ## Why it matters